lmjh/capo-search-app/TESTING.md

 ### 4. Jerky animation when hiding or showing tutorial section content
 * The Hide/Show Tutorial toggle used a jQuery animation to smoothly transition between hidden and visible states, but the animation was jerky and uneven.

-* This issue was resolved by simply replacing the jQuery toggle() function with slideToggle(), which produces in a much smoother transition animation.
+* This issue was resolved by simply replacing the jQuery toggle() function with slideToggle(), which produces a much smoother transition animation.

 ### 5. Number of search results message incorrectly pluralised
 * The message informing the user of the number of search results would incorrectly use the plural "positions" when only one position was found.